celestiaorg/celestia-node/docs/adr/adr-013-bootstrap-from-previous-peers.md

 1. Put the new peer list into the peer store
 2. Remove a blocked peer from the peer store

-Such callbacks are easily passable as options sat header module construction time, example:
+Such callbacks are easily passable as options at header module construction time, example:

 ```go
 // newP2PExchange constructs a new Exchange for headers.